anilarmagan/HANDS19-Challenge-Toolbox/README.md

 ### Getting Started
 - Download the challenge dataset.
 HANDS'19 is hosted on [CodaLab](https://competitions.codalab.org/competitions/20913#learn_the_details) for you to signin and participate.
 Please fill the corresponding form on CodaLab to get access to the dataset.
 Please follow the [challenge website](https://sites.google.com/view/hands2019/challenge) for more details on the dataset.
-- "src" directory of this repository should be placed under the parent directory of the HANDS'19 dataset.
+- The toolbox should be under the same directory as HANDS'19 dataset.
-- Download the MANO right hand model from [MANO download page](http://mano.is.tue.mpg.de) and put it under the "src" directory.
+- Download the MANO right hand model from [MANO download page](http://mano.is.tue.mpg.de) and place it under the toolbox directory.
-- Dataset images with ground-truth annotations and renderings of the MANO model can visualized with **src/visualize_task1_task2.py** for Task 1 and Task 2, and with **src/visualize_task3.py** for Task 3.
+- Dataset images with ground-truth annotations and renderings of the MANO model can visualized with **visualize_task1_task2.py** for Task 1 and Task 2, and with **visualize_task3.py** for Task 3.

 ```
+usage:  cd your_directory/HANDS19-Challenge-Toolbox

-usage:  python3 visualize_task1_task2.py --task-id=1 --frame-id=0 --mano-model-path=./MANO_RIGHT.pkl
+	python3 visualize_task1_task2.py --task-id=1 --frame-id=0 --mano-model-path=./MANO_RIGHT.pkl
 	OR
 	python3 visualize_task3.py --frame-id=0 --mano-model-path=./MANO_RIGHT.pkl
 ```